GoogleCloudPlatform/professional-services-data-validator/README.md

 Below is the command syntax for custom query column validations.

 ```
+data-validation
+  [--verbose or -v ]
+                        Verbose logging
+  [--log-level or -ll]
+                        Log Level to be assigned.
+Supported levels are (DEBUG,INFO,WARNING,ERROR,CRITICAL).
+Defaults to INFO.
-data-validation (--verbose or -v) (--log-level or -ll) validate custom-query column
+  validate custom-query column
   --source-conn or -sc SOURCE_CONN
                         Source connection details
                         See: *Data Source Configurations* section for each data source